kimdiep03/creativecoding_blog/posts/Assignment-1.md

 # Creative Process
 **1. What attributes of the original work would you like to retain?
 What aspects would you like to improve / change?**

-I would like to respond to Rafaël's work with 'and' that continue what he said: 'future is uncertain...and death is the only thing that is certain'.
+I would like to respond to Rafaël's work with 'and' that continue what he said: 'future is uncertain...and the only thing that is certain is death'.
 <br>

 ![process](/240328_fourth_post/img3.png)